 The Green Pathway is our curriculum for semi-formal learners.
 This represents the majority of students at Highfield Ely.

-The curriculum has been designed with the individual needs of our Green Pathway learners in mind.
+The curriculum has been designed with the needs of our learners in mind.
 These are wide-ranging and incorporate a number of different diagnoses and learning styles.
 The curriculum has been designed so that it can be adapted to suit the needs of all Green Pathway classes throughout the school.

-Who is the Green Pathway for?
+Who is on the Green Pathway?

 The Pathway for each student is decided on an individual basis based on the best way to meet needs.
 The Pathway system is designed to be fluid, meaning that pupils are able to move between Pathways throughout their school career if appropriate for their needs.